Jyoti Bansal

-Jyoti Bansal is an Indian-American technology entrepreneur.
+Jyoti Bansal (born May 6, 1977) is an Indian-American technology entrepreneur.
 He founded his first company AppDynamics in April 2008, and went on to serve as CEO until 2015.
 AppDynamics was purchased by Cisco Systems for $3.7 billion, a day before AppDynamics was due for an initial public offering.
-He later went on to start two more technology companies – Harness.io and Traceable.ai, where he currently serves as CEO.
+He later went on to start three more technology companies – Harness.io, Traceable.ai and Split.io, where he is CEO.

 Early life and education

 Bansal was born in India.
 He grew up in a small city in the state of Rajasthan, where he helped his father run a small farm equipment retail business.
 Bansal attended the Indian Institute of Technology–Delhi, where he studied computer science from 1995 to 1999.
 In 2000, Bansal moved to the United States to work in the technology industry in Silicon Valley.

 Career

 Bansal worked for a number of Silicon Valley start-ups from 2000 to 2007.
 The restrictions of his work visa prevented him from creating his own start-up company in the US before receiving a green card.